Direction cosine: Three-dimensional Cartesian coordinates

-The direction angles a, b, c are acute or obtuse angles, i.e., 0 ≤ a ≤ π, 0 ≤ b ≤ π and 0 ≤ c ≤ π, and they denote the angles formed between v and the unit basis vectors e_{x}, e_{y}, e_{z}.
+The direction angles a, b, c are acute, right, obtuse, or straight angles, i.e., 0 ≤ a ≤ π, 0 ≤ b ≤ π and 0 ≤ c ≤ π (There are two opposite angles between two vectors, and the direction angle $x$ between the vectors is the one satisfying 0 ≤ x ≤ π.), and they denote the angles formed between v and the unit basis vectors e_{x}, e_{y}, e_{z}.

 General meaning

-More generally, direction cosine refers to the cosine of the angle between any two vectors.
+More generally, direction cosine refers to the cosine of the angle between any two vectors starting at a same point.
 They are useful for forming direction cosine matrices that express one set of orthonormal basis vectors in terms of another set, or for expressing a known vector in a different basis.
 Simply put, direction cosines provide an easy method of representing the direction of a vector in a Cartesian coordinate system.